Is it possible for an organisation to have only one culture?

 "Tight - loose" is a useful metaphor.

 Tomorrow will be different.
 We know we have to organise and approach delivering value for the customer differently but we can't simply throw all the cards up in the air and start again.
-And how do we move forward if we can't change everything at once?
+How do we move forward if we can't change everything at once?

 The answer?
 The "innovation garage" - a carefully chosen part of the business is parked separately to the rest of the organisation.
 The goal?
 With tomorrow's customer in mind, explore and experiment with: